dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 }
 ```

-A `reads **` clause on a function says that no frame axiom will be generated for the function.
+A `reads **` clause on a function says that the function is allowed to depend on anything in
+the heap; it even allows the function to depend on which objects are allocated (this is called
+the heap's _allocation state_).
-This is not supported for anonymous function (aka lambda expressions) or iterators.
+This is not supported for anonymous functions (aka lambda expressions) or iterators.
 Insert a specific reads expression.

 ## **Warning: _kind_ refinement is deprecated** {#p_deprecated_statement_refinement}